lucas-gio/cv-online/README.md

 ## ⌨️ Usage

+1. Download the zip archive https://github.com/lucas-gio/cv-online/archive/refs/heads/main.zip or clone the repo.
-1. Open index.html with the explorer and enjoy!
+2. Open index.html with the explorer and enjoy!

 ## 🏗 Project Status